yottapanda/yottapanda/README.md

 ### Hi, I'm Keval 👋

-I'm a Sofware Engineer with:
+I'm a DevOps Engineer with:
 - a year of industry experience at Ocado Technology
 - a 1st in my Computer Science Bsc Hons from UoN
 - numerous varied and completed side projects